 - First of all, in cell E5, apply the following SUM function formula.

-- Secondly, press Enter to see the desired result after applying the formula.
+- Press Enter to see the desired result after applying the formula.

-- Thirdly, select cell E5 and right-click on the mouse after selecting it.
+- Select cell E5 and right-click on the mouse after selecting it.

 - After that, choose the Copy command from the context menu.